CopernicaMarketingSoftware/Documentation/Publisher/en/database-fields-and-collections.md

 computers to understand, because dates can easily be sorted this way.

 ### Date and time fields

 These fields are the same as date fields, only extended with a timestamp consisting of hours, minutes and seconds.
 They look like this: “1980-09-03 08:56:36”.

 ### E-mail fields

 An email field is a text field, but solely for email addresses.
-If you are using Copernica for mailings (as is usually the case), you need to incorporate at least an email field, or else you cannot send mailings to that database.
+If you are using Copernica for mailings (as is usually the case), you need to add one of these fields so Copernica has destinations for your mailings.
 A database can only contain one email field.
 If you add a second email field, the first email field will automatically be converted to a text field.

 ### Phone field

 A phone field can be used for fax, mobile phone numbers and other phone numbers.
-If you’re using a database for fax, messages will be sent to these numbers. the GSM field is used for mobile campaigns.
+If you’re using a database for fax then messages will be sent to these numbers.
+The GSM field is used for mobile campaigns.

 As with the email field, a database can contain only one phone field and creating a second will result in the first one being converted to a text